 \subsection{Conditional GANs}

-A conditional GAN (C-GAN) \cite{DBLP:journals/corr/MirzaO14} consists of two networks that are trained alternately: the discriminator, $D$, is trained to discriminate fake images from real ones; and the generator, $G$, is trained to generate images that will better fool the discriminator.
+A conditional GAN (cGAN) \cite{DBLP:journals/corr/MirzaO14} consists of two networks that are trained alternately: the discriminator, $D$, is trained to discriminate fake images from real ones; and the generator, $G$, is trained to generate images that will better fool the discriminator.
 The function that is minimised in order to train the discriminator is

-where $\mathbf{x}$ is an image and $\mathbf{y}\in\mathbb{R}^n$ an associated vector of labels drawn from the distribution of real data; $\mathbf{z}\in\mathcal{N}^m$ is a random Gaussian vector but could alternatively be drawn from any other real-valued distribution; $\bm{\rho}\in\mathbb{R}^n$ is a vector of labels used to condition the generator and is usually selected at random from the training dataset; and $\theta_D$ and $\theta_G$ are the parameters of the discriminator and generator networks respectively.
-In the Wasserstein GAN, the output of $D$ is a single unbounded scalar value; i.e. no \textit{squashing-function} is applied.
-Provided that $D$ remains $k$-Lipschitz continuous, minimising equation (\ref{eq: D_loss}) with respect to $\theta_D$ yields an estimator of the Wasserstein distance (to a scalar, $k$) between the distributions of real labeled data and $\bm{\rho}$-parameterised generated data \cite{arjovsky17a}.
+where $\mathbf{x}$ is an image and $\mathbf{y}\in\mathbb{R}^n$ the associated vector of labels drawn from the distribution of real data; $\mathbf{z}\in\mathcal{N}^m$ is a random Gaussian vector but could alternatively be drawn from any other real-valued distribution; $\bm{\rho}\in\mathbb{R}^n$ is a vector of labels used to condition the generator, here selected at random from the training dataset; and $\theta_D$ and $\theta_G$ are the parameters of the discriminator and generator networks respectively.
+In the Wasserstein GAN, the output of $D$ is a single, unbounded scalar value; i.e. no \textit{squashing-function} is applied.
+Provided that $D$ remains $k$-Lipschitz continuous, minimising equation (\ref{eq: D_loss}) with respect to $\theta_D$ yields an estimator of the Wasserstein distance (to a scalar, $k$) between the distributions of real, labelled data and $\bm{\rho}$-parameterised, generated data \cite{arjovsky17a}.
 Lipschitz continuity is usually achieved by adding an additional \textit{gradient-penalty} term \cite{NIPS2017_7159} to the discriminator loss in equation (\ref{eq: D_loss}).

 The trained discriminator is then used as the generator loss and equation (\ref{eq: G_loss}) is minimised with respect to $\theta_G$.